Experienced Commercial Engaging Pragmatic Creative

 Mediation works at anytime during a conflict or dispute.
 One of the obvious advantages of early dispute resolution is controlling the costs.
 These are not just legal costs but the costs of delay, distraction and lost opportunities.
 The earlier the timing of structured negotiation the more likely the relationship can be restored and the investment in the contract preserved.
 This is important where parties are likely to be in business with each other in the future.

 The ingredients for a good mediation are willingness to engage, healthy cynicism and a desire for a resolution.
-The rest is up to the skills and experience of the mediator.
-For more information see FAQ How do you chose a mediator?

 Doesn’t mediation simply add to the costs?